-OVERVIEW: Packard tends to back research that supports its work toward protecting the environment, with a strong emphasis on marine conservation and climate change.
-It's also known for the esteemed Packard Fellowships.
+OVERVIEW: Packard supports research that protects the environment emphasizing marine conservation and climate change.
+It is also known for the esteemed Packard Fellowships.

 Packard’s approach to research is "linking knowledge with action," which means that the projects they fund seek to take scientific research and get it into the hands of decision-makers or others who can take action on it to further progress.

-Most grants tend to come in at the $50,000-to-six-figure range.
+Most grants tend to average between $25,000 and $200,000.
 To get a feel of the types of organizations Packard supports, explore its excellent grants database.
-Letters of inquiry are accepted for this program.
+The foundation accepts letters of inquiry this program.

-You can read more about eligibility for the Fellows program here.
-As is the case with the degree of their openness to new applicants, instructions for seeking project support vary from program to program.
+Information about eligibility for the Fellows program can be found here.
+Instructions for seeking project support vary from program to program.

 - Carol S. Larson, President and Chief Executive Officer

 - Chris DeCardy, Vice President and Director of Programs